ysndr/MSc-Thesis/chapter/methodology.md

 [Section @sec:considerable-dimensions] introduced several considerations with respect to the implementation of language servers.
 Additionally, in [@sec:representative-lsp-projects] presents examples of different servers which guided the decisions made while implementing the NLS.
+Additionally, in [@sec:representative-lsp-projects] presents examples of different servers which guided the decisions made while implementing the NLS.

 ### Programming language